Embeddability of right-angled Artin groups into hierarchically hyperbolic groups: Variants of the main embedding theorem

-\begin{remark}[HHGs with axial elements strongly fully supported on $U \in \mathfrak{S}$] Although the condition of an axial element being strongly fully supported is restrictive, such elements exist in many HHGs; for example, in an HHG $(G, \mathfrak{S})$ with the \emph{$F_U$-stabilizer property}.
-As shown in \cite[Lemma~3.4]{AB23}, if $(G, \mathfrak{S})$ satisfies the $F_U$-stabilizer property, then for each domain $U\in\mathfrak{S}$, there exists a subgroup $G_U \le G$ satisfying: \begin{enumerate} \item $G_U$ stabilizes $U$ and all domains $V$ orthogonal to $U$, \item $G_U$ acts trivially on $\mathcal{C}V$ for each $V \bot U$, and \item $(G_U, \mathfrak{S}_U)$ is an HHG inherited from $(G, \mathfrak{S})$. \end{enumerate} Applying the Coarse Rank Rigidity Theorem \cite[Theorem~9.14]{DHS17} then produces an axial element $f_U \in G_U$ with $\B(f_U) = \{U\}$ whenever $U$ is unbounded.
-Consequently, $f_U$ is the desired axial element that is strongly fully supported on $U$. \end{remark}
+\begin{remark}[HHGs with axial elements rigidly fully supported on $U \in \mathfrak{S}$] Although the condition of an axial element being rigidly fully supported is restrictive, such elements exist in many HHGs; for example, in an HHG $(G, \mathfrak{S})$ with the \emph{$\mathbf{F}_U$ stabilizers property}.
+By \cite[Definition~3.1]{AB23}, the subgroup \(G_U\) stabilizes \(U\) and acts trivially on the orthogonal factor, and hence on each \(\mathcal CV\) with \(V\bot U\).
+Under the \(\mathbf F_U\)-stabilizers property, \cite[Lemma~3.4]{AB23} shows that \((G_U,\mathfrak S_U)\) is an HHG.
+Applying the Coarse Rank Rigidity Theorem \cite[Theorem~9.14]{DHS17} then produces an axial element $f_U \in G_U$ with $\B(f_U) = \{U\}$ whenever $U$ is unbounded.
+Consequently, $f_U$ is the desired axial element that is rigidly fully supported on $U$. \end{remark}